Welcome to today's edition of the Rush 24-7 podcast.

 It's nothing but one suspenseful moment to the next, and every day we have a cliffhanger.

-He said the problem is it isn't a soap opera.
+He said, the problem is it isn't a soap opera.

 The problem is it's real.

-The problem is it matters, but all the characters are like soap opera characters, and we are we are uh ginned up into feeling suspenseful about outcomes of people and things and so forth that um quite manipulative and so forth.
+But all the characters are like soap opera characters, and we are ginned up into feeling suspenseful about outcomes of people and things and so forth, that quite manipulative and so forth.

 I mean, I don't have the piece right in front of me because I didn't have the ability to print anything while I was gone.

-That's amazing.
+It's amazing.

-I am Mr. High Tech, and I'm still using paper.
+I'm Mr. High Tech, and I'm still using paper.

-It's the only way to do it, believe me, as I execute the uh program each and every day.
+It's the only way to do it, believe me, as I execute the program each and every day.

 And of course, all the characters play ball that way.